Country of origin

 gas system, which reduces recoil.
 Furthermore the Finnish assault

-rifle was manufactured using more advanced equipment to far tighter
+rifle was manufactured using more advanced machinery to far tighter

 tolerances and higher specifications.
 So overall it is a better